CENDARI/documentation/source/admin/authentication.rst

      Require shibboleth
    </Location>

-and than trigger a Shibboleth authentication by redirectin the user to
+and than trigger a Shibboleth authentication by redirecting the user to

 .. code-block:: apache